wildfirepy/WildfirePy-WPEs/WPE-template.rst

 This section lists the major steps required to implement the WPE.
 Where possible, it should be noted where one step is dependent on another, and which steps may be optionally omitted.
-If Implementation is under process please provide links to them.
-If Implementation hasn't begun yet, please include the names of the people who have shown interest in implementing it.
+If implementation is under process please provide links to them.
+If implementation hasn't begun yet, please include the names of the people who have shown interest in implementing it.